-The tamale’s popularity and relationship to blues music has cemented its place in the Mississippi culinary scene, and visitors can experience this firsthand on the Mississippi Tamale Trail
+The tamale’s relationship to blues music has cemented its place in the Mississippi culinary scene, and visitors can experience this firsthand on the Mississippi Tamale Trail

 How Tamales Got to Mississippi

 A little history on how the tamale found its way to Mississippi and the Delta Region in particular is in order.
 Many believe it began after the Civil War with an influx of migrant workers and their recipes.
 Following the war, infrastructure restoration was needed and cotton was ready for harvesting.
 There was work to be had and not enough help available.
 Mexican workers filled the void.

 An opinion offered by some historians credit the tamale’s Mississippi introduction to soldiers returning home with recipes following the Mexican-American War, which took place between 1846 and 1848.
 Still others believe tamales can be traced back to indigenous American Indian cultures.

 Tamales are on menus throughout Latin America, but it was Mexican workers that brought the recipes we see on the Mississippi Tamale Trail.
 They settled in the Mississippi Delta region, better known for catfish, cotton and blues music.
 For more than 100 years, the tamale has been a staple of the Delta region from Vicksburg to Tunica.

 Tamales and the Blues

 In August of 2011, in front of Joe’s Hot Tamale Place in Rosedale, the 138th Mississippi Blues Trail marker was revealed.
 Hot Tamales and The Blues was the state’s first culinary marker.